diegomrepo/backer/README.md

 ### 1. GitHub Token

-Before running the scripts, obtain a GitHub token by following these steps:
+You'll be asked to generate a GitHub token, if you want to do it in advance follow these steps:

 1. Click the following link to generate a GitHub token: [Generate GitHub Token](https://github.com/settings/tokens/new)
 2. Copy the generated token.